Skip to main content

 b = 12 cm

-Notice how you rearrange the formula when finding a shorter side.
+Notice how you rearrange when finding a shorter side.
 Instead of adding, you subtract from the hypotenuse squared.

 Example 3: A Non-Integer Answer